 The Dilena Takeyama Center for the Study of Japan and Japanese Culture congratulates Professor Masahiko Minami, Modern Languages and Literatures Department, who is the editor-in-chief of the Journal of Japanese Linguistics beginning January 2014.
 The Journal of Japanese Linguistics (JJL) editorial office moved to San Francisco State University, and the journal was housed on the website of the Dilena Takeyama Center.
 Until December 2013, the Journal of Japanese Linguistics was available at the Institute for Japanese Studies at the Ohio State University.

-De Gruyter, one of the world’s leading publishers in the fields of linguistics and communication science, will publish the Journal of Japanese Linguistics (JJL), currently published by The Dilena Takeyama Center for the Study of Japan and Japanese Culture at San Francisco State University (SFSU), with the first issue to appear in May 2018 (Issue 34-1, 2018).
+De Gruyter, one of the world’s leading publishers in the fields of linguistics and communication science, is now in charge of publishing the Journal of Japanese Linguistics (JJL), which was published by The Dilena Takeyama Center for the Study of Japan and Japanese Culture at San Francisco State University (SFSU) up until Volume 33.
+The journal continues to operate an anonymous peer review process, and the first issue by De Gruyter appeared in May 2018 (Issue 34-1, 2018).

 “After wandering from university to university for four decades, we are happy that the Journal of Japanese Linguistics has now found a permanent home with an academic publisher renowned for linguistics as well as for Asian studies,” said Masahiko Minami, JJL’s Editor-in-Chief, who is Professor of Japanese at SFSU.